prebox/checkdown/README.md

 | iOS      | Yes     | Yes      | Yes      | Yes  |  Yes  |
 | Windows  | Yes     | Yes      | Yes      | Yes  |  Yes  |
 | Mac      | Yes     | Yes      | Yes      | Yes  |  Yes  |

+### Customization

+Checkdown comes completely unstyled.<br/>
+This makes it easier to add your own style.<br/>
+To change the style on the dropdown button you need to add your style to the `checkdown-label` class.<br/>
+To change the style on the dropdown container you need to add your style to the `checkdown-content` class.

 <hr/>